3. Bayesian methods#

 (3.23)#\[p(y=1 | x, \mathcal{D}) = \frac{1}{S} \sum_{s=1}^{S} \text{sigmoid} \left( \omega_{s}^{\top} x \right).\]

-Looking at a larger visual example of Bayesian Logistic Regression applied.
+Below we look at a larger visual example of Bayesian Logistic Regression.

 ../_images/bayesian_log_reg.jpg